52binge/52binge.blog.source/_posts/ef-l4u3-The-past.md

 JENNY: Business trip? |
 TODD: Yeah. |
 JENNY: How was it? |
-TODD: It was good, but Tokyo's so busy! |
-JENNY: Yeah. |
-TODD: Oh, and I was in Kyoto last week. |
+TODD: It was good, but Tokyo's so busy!  and I was in Kyoto last week. |
-JENNY: Uh-huh?
-And how was that? |
+JENNY: How was that? |
 TODD: It was incredible!
 So how are you? |
 JENNY: I'm good.
-I was in Chicago the day before yesterday. |
+I was in Chicago the day before yesterday.
+I had  dinner with Mark and Paula. |
-TODD: Really? |
-JENNY: Yeah, I had  dinner with Mark and Paula. |
 TODD: How are they doing? |
 JENNY: They're fine.
 Oh, you know they had a baby, right? |

-TODD: No, I didn't know. |
-JENNY: Yeah, it was last year. |
-TODD: Wow.
-I should call them. |
-JENNY: Good idea. |
+> Kyoto [kiˈoto, ˈkjo-] 京都

-### 1.3 Description questions
+### 1.2 description questions

 - What was it like?
 - What was the wedding like?
 - What did he look like?

-- Did you go to Paris?
 - How did you like Beijing?
 - How was your vacation?

-- They did not like London.
+- Did you go to Paris?
 - We did not meet John yesterday.
 - Frank wasn't happy in Los Angeles.